The Beatles: Get Back: Streaming and home media

 The project was announced on 30 January 2019, the fiftieth anniversary of the Beatles' rooftop concert.
 On 11 March 2020, The Walt Disney Studios announced they had acquired the worldwide distribution rights to Jackson's documentary, now titled The Beatles: Get Back.
 It was initially set to be theatrically released by Walt Disney Pictures on 4 September 2020 in the United States and Canada, with a global release to follow.
 Jackson said the feature film would have been around two-and-a-half hours long.
-On 12 June 2020, it was pushed back to 27 August 2021 due to the COVID-19 pandemic.
+On 12 June 2020, it was pushed back to 27 August 2021 due to the Coronavirus pandemic.

 On 17 June 2021, it was announced that The Beatles: Get Back would instead be released as a three-part documentary series on Disney+ on the Thanksgiving weekend of 25, 26 and 27 November, with each episode being over two hours in length.
 On 16 November, McCartney attended the UK premiere of The Beatles: Get Back.
 Over its first four days of release, the series was streamed for a total of 503 million minutes (equaling 1.07 million complete views), with people over the age of 55 making up 54% of the demographic.

 Walt Disney Studios Home Entertainment distributed the series on Blu-ray and DVD on 12 July 2022.
 This was after a postponed release intended for 8 February 2022, reportedly due to a technical glitch with the discs that affected the sound and required reprinting.

 During The Rooftop Concert live screening event on 30 January 2022, Jackson stated that he hopes to release an extended edition of the series that would include three to four additional hours of previously unseen performance footage and band conversations, as well as new bonus material and interviews.
 He said that fans would need to help put pressure on Disney and Apple Corps to release this edition.